adamaaronson/adamaaronson.github.io/_crosswords/dirtymoney.md

 Right on schedule!
 I have a crossword for your solving pleasure.
 This one is silly, goofy, and probably wouldn't fly in a newspaper for reasons you'll soon find out.

 In other news, I have a blog now!
 You might be thinking, wait, isn't this already a blog?
-And then I might be responding, yes, but this new blog is for regular words, not crosswords.
-My first post was a gratuitously deep dive into the game [Twenty Questions](https://aaronson.org/blog/twenty-questions)—go give it a read if you haven't!
+And then I might be responding, yes, but this new blog is for regular words, not crosswords!
+My first post was a gratuitously deep dive into the game [Twenty Questions](https://aaronson.org/blog/twenty-questions).
+Go give it a read if you haven't!

 But first, enjoy this puzzle.
-And have a happy Thanksgiving!<br/><br/>
+And afterwards, have a happy Thanksgiving!<br/><br/>

 <iframe width="100%" height="200px" src="https://www.youtube.com/embed/EiBoFw2meAQ" title="Moonchild - 'Money' (Official Lyric Video)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>